rafaelh/rafaelh.github.io/_posts/2020-03-29-installing-golang-on-kali-linux.md

 Save this as `hello.go`.
 You can then build this with `go build hello.go`.
 This should yield an executable file named `hello`.

-You should now be ready to install any Go programs that you want.
-They will be downloaded to your home directory and compiled there, which is a bit *messy* for my taste.
+With this setup, Go modules will be downloaded to your home directory and compiled there, which is a bit *messy* for my taste.
 As a result, I use something similar to the following python script to change the prefix for each Go module so that it installs into a separate `/opt` directory and soft links to `/usr/local/bin`.
 You'll need to change the list of modules to install to your preferences, but it should work as is:

 ``` python
 #!/usr/bin/env python3